wiliamsouza/doc/source/index.rst

 Pulse 2 is an Open Source tool that simplifies application deployment, inventory, and maintenance of an IT network.
-It provides useful features to rescue disk image to restore a unique computer or image to be deployed across the whole computers network.
+It provides useful features to create rescue disk images to restore a unique computer or image to be deployed across the whole computers network.
 Remote application deployment and updates.
 Software and hardware inventory, remote diagnostic and control.

-Pulse2 helps organizations ranging from a few computers to 100 000+ heterogeneous computers to inventory, maintain, update and take full control on their IT assets.
-It has been designed to handle 100 000+ computers spread on many sites.
-It supports heterogeneous platforms such as MS Windows, GNU/Linux (Mandriva, Redhat, Debian, Ubuntu., etc.), Mac OSX, HP-UX, IBM AIX and Solaris systems.
+Pulse2 helps organizations with a range of a few computers to 100 000+ heterogeneous to inventory, maintain, update and take full control on their IT assets.
+It's support for heterogeneous platforms includes MS Windows, GNU/Linux (Mandriva, Redhat, Debian, Ubuntu., etc.), Mac OSX, HP-UX, IBM AIX and Solaris systems.

-Pulse 2 is an easy-to-use, safe and flexible solution that lets you:
+Pulse 2 is an easy-to-use, safe and flexible solution that allows you:

 * Supervise large scale facilities through the use of a single Web interface console.